-- Morphine extended-release capsules work differently from the regular morphine tablets, even at the same dose.
+- Morphine extended-release capsules or tablets work differently from the regular morphine tablets, even at the same dose.
 Do not switch from one form to the other unless your doctor tells you to.

-- If you miss a dose of this medicine, skip the missed dose and take your next dose at your usual time the next day.
+- Missed dose: If you miss a dose of this medicine, skip the missed dose and take your next dose at your usual time the next day.
 Do not double doses.